Parton distributions need representative sampling: Sampling tests and hopscotch scans

-Overlayed on the nominal uncertainties, the light blue ellipses indicate {\it approximate} regions containing PDF solutions that have about the same $\chi^2$ according to the NNPDF fitting code as the NNPDF4.0 central replica 0.
-Specifically, they have $\Delta \chi^2 \equiv \chi^2-\chi^2_0 =0\pm 3$, where $\chi^2_0$ is computed for replica 0.
-The brown ellipses are the analogous regions that contain the PDF solutions with $\Delta \chi^2 = -60 \pm 3$.
-The 6-unit width of these intervals was chosen to contain enough replicas within each interval to reconstruct the ellipses according to the procedure explained in Sec.~\ref{sec:HopScotchTech}.
-These PDF solutions are linear superpositions of the NNPDF4.0 Hessian replicas available in the LHAPDF library \cite{LHAPDF6}.
-The $\chi^2$ values are computed using the published NNPDF4.0 code \cite{NNPDF:2021uiq,NNPDF40Website} in accord with the convention adopted in the comparison tables in Sec.~5.1 of the NNPDF4.0 publication.
+Overlayed on the nominal uncertainties, the other colored ellipses indicate {\it approximate} regions containing PDF solutions that have better $\chi^2$, according to the NNPDF fitting code, than the NNPDF4.0 central replica 0.
+Section~\ref{sec:SamplingPDFs} pointed out that comparisons in NNPDF publications use two forms of $\chi^2$ as the figure-of-merit, called ``$t_0$" and ``$exp$" and computed with respect to the unfluctuated data, which differ in their implementation of experimental systematic uncertainties.
+The green and light blue ellipses delineate regions for each pair of cross sections in which our analysis have found regularly behaving PDF solutions that have $\Delta \chi^2 \equiv \chi^2-\chi^2_0 \lesssim 0$ according to the ``$t_0$" and ``$exp$" definitions, respectively, where $\chi^2_0$ is computed for replica 0.
+The brown ellipses are the analogous regions that contain the PDF solutions with $\Delta \chi^2 \lesssim -60$ according to the $``exp"$ definition.
+Inside the ellipses, $\chi^2$ shows quasi-Gaussian dependence on the PDF parameters with both definitions.
+The found low-$\chi^2$ PDF solutions are linear superpositions of the NNPDF4.0 Hessian replicas.
+Among them, we find a few with $\Delta \chi^2$ as low as $-37$ ($-84$) with the $t_0$ ($exp$) definition.
+Their $\chi^2$ values are computed using the published NNPDF4.0 code \cite{NNPDF:2021uiq,NNPDF40Website}.
 We construct the alternative NNPDF4.0 solutions using an algorithm that we call a {\it hopscotch scan}, which performs focused sampling of PDF combinations giving the dominant contribution to the PDF uncertainty of the shown cross sections.
-The technique combines Lagrange Multiplier (LM) scans of PDF parameters \cite{Stump:2001gu} along the Hessian eigenvector (EV) directions with stochastic sampling of the few ``large'' dimensions associated with the largest variance of the shown LHC cross sections, in accord with the general discussion in Sec.~\ref{sec:QMC}.
-Section~\ref{sec:HopScotchTech} describes the hopscotch scan and presents plots of replica distributions with other $\Delta \chi^2$.
+Section~\ref{sec:HopScotchTech} explains this algorithm and construction of the approximate ellipses.
+The technique combines Lagrange Multiplier (LM) scans of PDF parameters \cite{Stump:2001gu} along the Hessian EV directions with stochastic sampling of the few ``large'' dimensions associated with the largest variance of the shown LHC cross sections, in accord with the general discussion in Sec.~\ref{sec:QMC}.